risebeyondio/io/sustainability-in-technology/everything-as-sustainable-code/everything-as-sustainable-code.rst

 ----

+saving hardware resources
+  ideas

   - independent scalability - microservices concept
-  specific service is under increased load only that single service can be scaled up or down instad of scaling the entire application
+    specific service is under increased load only that single service can be scaled up or down instead of scaling the entire application - saving resources

 - no vendor lock
 - open source